iceablemedia/materia-lite-gutenberg/readme.txt

 * Fixed: Removed custom filter for 'get_the_excerpt', using core functionality instead
 * Fixed: Ordered placeholders for printf() in footer.php
 * Fixed: Removed additional support for child themes for WP<4.7 (was relying on file_exists() which emits a PHP E_WARNING upon failure)
+* Fixed: Removed superfluous gettext function with no translatable content

 = 1.0.5 =
 August 1st, 2017